Volunteer Training at Achlochan

 This week we ran a 2-day course for the Achlochan Project volunteers to get trained in using brush-cutters and strimmers.
 This course was LANTRA accredited and covered maintaining the machines…

-The natural shelters of the Achlochan peninsula, its coastal location, the presence of inland fresh-water and readily available construction materials have sustained settlers since the Iron Age.
-Geologists believe the lochan reed bed – the largest in Wester Ross, and a Site of Special Scientific Interest (SSSI) – was once a sea loch and in more recent times a working waterway.
+The natural shelter of the Achlochan peninsula, its coastal location, the presence of inland fresh-water and readily available construction materials have sustained settlers since the Iron Age.
+Geologists believe the reed bed in Achlochan loch – the largest in Wester Ross, and a Site of Special Scientific Interest (SSSI) – was once a sea loch and in more recent times sheltered boats.

-The peninsula’s ruined broch is one of the few in North-West Scotland and the nearby World War One rifle range and drill hall are similarly rare.
+The peninsula’s historic broch ruin is one of the few in North-West Scotland and the nearby World War One rifle range and drill hall are similarly rare.
 Remains of 19th century kelp kilns and boat nausts (or shelters) point to the 19th century.
 The geological SSSI is of national importance as rocks of two different ages lie adjacent to one another.
+You can read a full history of the peninsula in this fascinating booklet – available to download here.

 This week we ran a 2-day course for the Achlochan Project volunteers to get trained in using brush-cutters and strimmers.
 This course was LANTRA accredited and covered maintaining the machines…